culturegr/presenter/README.md

 $presentedUser = UserPresenter::make($user);
 ```

-The presented model may be used anywhere in the project.
-If the model needs to be serialized into a response (like for a view or API response) the overwritten `toArray` method must be explicitly called,  or it can be directly returned from a route or controller:
+The presented model may be used anywhere in the project and can be passed to views, returned from controllers, or returned from API routes.
+Presenters can be accessed as arrays or objects and are automatically converted to JSON when returned from routes.

 ```php
 <?php